About ETA

 ETA Committees address pressing topics that directly affect your business.
 Collaborate with your industry peers and take action by volunteering for an ETA IA Committee.
 Participation in each ETA committee is worth ten (10) hours of CE credits for ETA CPPs.

 ETA committees are an exclusive member benefit.
-To join a committee click here.
+View committee FAQs here.

 Questions?
 Please contact Scott Talbott at [email protected].